pytroll/pyresample/docs/source/swath.rst

 Pyresample can be used to resample a swath dataset to a grid, a grid to a swath or a swath to another swath.
 Resampling can be done using nearest neighbour method, Guassian weighting, weighting with an arbitrary radial function.

+.. versionchanged:: 1.8.0

+    `SwathDefinition` no longer checks the validity of the provided longitude and latitude coordinates to improve performance.
+Longitude arrays are expected to be between -180 and 180 degrees, latitude -90 to 90 degrees.
+    This also applies to all geometry definitions that are provided longitude and latitude arrays on initialization.

 pyresample.image
 ----------------
 The ImageContainerNearest and ImageContanerBilinear classes can be used for resampling of swaths as well as grids.
 Below is an example using nearest neighbour resampling.